Blog / Software Testing

 False Negativemistakenly indicates that the patient does not have the medical condition when in fact, the patient has the disease.

-Depending on the desired test result, both positive and negative can be considered bad.
-For example, in a test for COVID, you want a negative test result.
-Although a positive result is deemed to be bad, a False Negative is the worst.
-Thus, while you’re under the impression that you don’t have the COVID disease, you do, and therefore may not be aware that you need medication or spreading the virus to others.
+Positive and negative results can be considered bad depending on the test result.
+For example, in a COVID test, you want a negative result.
+You may think a positive result is bad, but a False Negative is the worst.
+Because you will be under the impression that you don’t have the COVID, but you actually do, and therefore, you are unaware that you need medication or spreading the virus to others.

 False Positives and False Negatives Testing

-Automated tests in software testing are responsible for the verification of the software under test and for catching bugs.
-In this context, positive means that at least one test found a bug or a malfunction feature.
-Moreover, negative means no test found a bug or malfunction feature in the code.
+Automated tests in software testing are responsible for verifying the software under test and catching bugs.
+In this context, positive means that at least one test has found a bug or malfunction feature.
+On the other hand, negative means no test found a bug or malfunction feature in the application.

 Ideally, all automated tests should give negative signals.
 However, in reality, some tests show False Positive or False Negative signals.